Danedeath/ECU-CSCI-4130/README.md

 Carson, Adam

 # Disclaimer
 All the code in this repository is to be used to showcase the coding abilities of the collaborators.
-It is not provided to be used as the course of academic plagarism.
+It is not provided to be used as a source of academic plagarism.